Flashlights that won't leave you in the dark

 fresh batteries and keep going.
 For emergency use, for obvious reasons, battery

-MagLite makes the best flashlights, big or small
+MagLite makes the best battery-powered flashlights, big or small

-consensus of owners at every single retail website we checked.
-Thousands of state
+the consensus of owners at nearly every retail website we checked.
+Thousands of

 flashlights -- and very few of them can find any flaws.

-tiny keychain lights to arm-length-long monsters that swallow six D batteries.
+size, from tiny keychain lights to arm-length-long monsters that swallow six D

 MagLite says it can withstand a

-He uses it to pound 12 iron tent stakes into the ground (its rugged
+after being used to pound 12 iron tent stakes into the ground, and it performs

-it 25 feet onto concrete ("big dent in the barrel but still shining").
+onto concrete, it suffers a large dent in the barrel but still functions.

-have been dropped in toilets, campfires, down cliffs and more, and all still
+been dropped in toilets, campfires, down cliffs and more, and all still worked

 The MagLite LED 3-Cell blasts 168